baranidharan-g23/flutter_learning/stfulwidget practise/README.md

-This is a basic app that implements stateful widgets inorder to change the button's color when pressed a few sample screenshots are attached
+This is a basic app that implements stateful widgets inorder to change the button's color when pressed. few sample screenshots are attached